Getting Black and Latino Teachers To The Head of the Class

 Black and Latino Students

 National Black Student Union (NBSU) – Many colleges have an on-campus Black Student Union or similar organization for Black students to represent their interests to the school administration, provide a social meeting place with fellow students, and offer mutual support and assistance with school-related challenges.
-The NBSU hosts conferences as a way to bring Black voices in academia together to learn and share ideas and has a Facebook page where you can find information, but check with any school you might be interested in attending to connect with the local chapter.
+The NBSU hosts conferences as a way to bring Black voices in academia together, creating a space to learn and share ideas.
+You can find more information on the NBSU Facebook page, but you should also check with any school you might be interested in attending to connect with the local chapter.

 National Association of Black School Educators (NABSE) – As a future schoolteacher, NABSE is an organization that you definitely want to become familiar with.
 It’s an organization that you can rely on to foster leadership development, conduct research, and provide learning support for you throughout your career.
 And with NABSE student membership, you can tap into the organization early on for mentorship, assistance, and networking as you work your way through school.